The 2025-2026 Test-Optional Almanac

 For a complete list of colleges that are test optional, visit fairtest.org.

-Test-free colleges for the Class of 2025
+Test-free colleges for the fall of 2026

 - Cal State system